geosolutions-it/MapStore2/docs/index.md

 Binary package
 --------------
-Download the binary package file from the the latest release [here](https://github.com/geosolutions-it/MapStore2/releases/latest).
+Download the binary package file from the latest release [here](https://github.com/geosolutions-it/MapStore2/releases/latest).

 Go to the location where you saved the zip file, unzip the contents and run: